andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

     return np.sqrt(((y_trues - y_preds)**2).mean())
 ```

-Next, we'll use the [`minimize` function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) from `scipy.optimize` to find
+Next, we'll use the `minimize` [function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) from `scipy.optimize` to find
 the values of \\(R\\) and \\(m\\) that minimizes the RMSD of the
 computed Bayesian averages.

 We'll need to write a wrapper function that takes in \\(R\\) and \\(m\\) as an argument,
 while outputting the RMSD.
-This function will used as one of the parameters
+This function will be used as one of the parameters
 for `minimize`.

 ```python